Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### 4.4 Performance

 Testing performance can be achieved easily using CI, allowing large test sets to be run automatically.
 Running large numbers of simulations will allow us to guarantee our target specification of 1000 simulations and 0.5 seconds per simulation being supported.
-Performance tests will also involve ensuring that the statistical variation being used results in meaningful variation in the simulation results that given useful predictions on rocket performance.
+Performance tests will also involve ensuring that the statistical variation being used results in meaningful variation in the simulation results that give useful predictions on rocket performance.

 ### 4.5 Logical Database